SEVENTEEN MILE DRIVE:

 There are many gate entrances for the 17 Mile Drive.
 I parked along Sunset Drive and biked down 17 Mile Drive past the Pacific Grove Gate to avoid the entrance fee.
 I would strongly recommend biking or driving the 17 Mile Drive as it is an absolutely scenic drive.
 From Route 1, take Route 68 towards Pacific Grove, not Route 68 towards Salinas.
 In Pacific Grove Route 68 is also Sunset Drive.
 At the intersection of Seventeen Mile Drive continue straight for on-street parking.
 The Pacific Grove Gate is just down the road.
 For fee and other information visit; 17 MILE DRIVE .

-NOTE; THERE IS A FEE TO ENTER THE 17 MILE DRIVE.
+NOTE; THERE IS A FEE TO DRIVE 17 MILE DRIVE.

-17-Mile Drive is widely recognized as one of the most scenic drives in the world.
+17 Mile Drive is widely recognized as one of the most scenic drives in the world.
 The famous coastal landmark runs through Pacific Grove to Pebble Beach, from the dramatic Pacific coastline to the majestic Del Monte Forest.
+You can also bike this road, alongside traffic, however, the traffic is slow moving.
+Some sections have a BIKE LANE.
+The 17 Mile Drive is about 17 miles long.
+I biked a Short Loop to avoid excess hills and distance.

 HH